The Prophet ﷺ (Peace Be Upon Him) said

 Dar Al-Hijrah is located in the heart of one of the largest immigration entry points in the U.S. DAH itself is a community of immigrants and refugees from over 50 countries around the world.
 And as such, we are more than a faith home to our members, we are their primary resource center for resettlement.

-Therefore, over the last two decades, we have developed a full spectrum of services to respond to the needs our community as they evolve.
+Therefore, over the last two decades, we have developed a full spectrum of services to respond to the needs of our community as they evolve.
 These include Family Assistance Programs, Self-Sufficiency Classes, and Community Programs & Events.

 We work in partnership with many wonderful service providers in the community, and we are proud to collaborate with them to serve our neighbors in need.